Chapter 21 : Why So Sirius

 “Yeah,” I agreed.
 “You’ve been through so much, I’m glad your parents are all right.”

 “I guess I just have to wait to hear from them…” she trailed off into thought.
-After a moment’s silence, she said, “You’re going to be all alone here, and after everything that’s happened, you shouldn’t have to spend the rest of the summer staying at the Leaky Cauldron alone.
-I don’t think I’m going to stay with my cousins after all.
+After a moment’s silence, she said, “So I’ll stay with you here until I hear something from my parents.
+Thank you, by the way, for helping me through this.
 It’ll be all right.”

 After work one day in the middle of the week I went off to take the Apparition Test.
-I was pretty confident about it, considering I’d just successfully (albeit illegally) Apparated a few days ago to go to Mandy’s house and then the Leaky Cauldron.
+I was pretty confident about it, considering I’d just successfully (albeit illegally) Apparated a few days ago to go to Mandy’s house.
 I passed the test, and afterwards happily Apparated back into our room in the Leaky Cauldron to tell Mandy, if she was back yet.

 “Great!”
 I said, hurrying over to look at the letter.
 “What did they say?”